Fire Risk Assessment

 As such, assessments are conducted in five key steps:

-• Identify the fire hazards.
+• Identify the fire hazards

-• Identify people at risk.
+• Identify people at risk

-• Evaluate, remove or reduce the risks.
+• Evaluate, remove or reduce the risks

-• Record findings, prepare an emergency plan and provide training.
+• Record findings, prepare an emergency plan and provide training

-• Review and update the fire risk assessment regularly.
+• Review and update the fire risk assessment regularly

-Our assessor will assess and review the entire site to identify any fire hazards or risks.
-They will review and assess then record any findings and advise on fire prevention.
-We will identify people at risk, as well as evaluate, remove, or reduce the risks.
-The risk assessor can also prepare emergency plans and provide training to all employees, helping to update and reviewing fire risk assessment regularly.
-We can prevent the loss of life and the cost of damage to property, business and maintain business continuity.
+We will identify people at risk, advise on management plans to remove, reduce and mitigate the fire risks.
+The risk assessor can also prepare emergency plans and provide training to all employees, helping to update and review fire risk assessments regularly.
+This approach can help prevent the loss of life, minimise the risk of damage by fire to the property or business, and maintain business continuity without a financial impact on the company.

-The onus is on the responsible person or duty holder for the business – which could be the employer or self-employed person, the person responsible for all or part of a building which is solely for business purposes, or a contractor with a degree of control over the premises for life safety.
+The onus is on the responsible person or Duty Holder for the business – which could be the employer or self-employed person, the person responsible for all or part of a building which is solely for business purposes, or a contractor with a degree of control over the premises for life safety.

 Fire safety systems are designed to help protect people and property.
 It is essential to have a management fire policy in place, supported by a thorough maintenance and inspection programme, to mitigate the risk and prevent loss of life or assets in the event of fire breaking out.
+A Fire Risk Assessment covers a range of areas, including:

 • Fire detection and warning system